 Washington State Need Grant (WSNG) is a grant designed to assist needy and/or disadvantaged Washington state residents in obtaining postsecondary education.
-Selection is made by the Higher Education Coordinating Board from nominations submitted by the university.
+Selection is made by the higher education coordinating board from nominations submitted by the university.
 Theology majors are not eligible.
 Students with baccalaureate degrees are not eligible to receive WSNG funds.

-ROTC Grants Army/Air Force
+ROTC Grants Army/Air Force/Navy - Marines

 United States Army awards are made to selected high school seniors and college freshmen, sophomores and juniors who enroll in the Army Reserve Officer Training Corps.
-These are two, three and four year merit scholarships covering \$7,000 or 80 percent, whichever is greater, of tuition and fees, textbook allowance, and a \$100 per month tax-free subsistence allowance.
+These are two-, three- and four-year merit scholarships covering \$7,000 or 80 percent, whichever is greater, of tuition and fees, textbook allowance, and a \$100 per month tax-free subsistence allowance.
 Room and board grants are also available to scholarship students.
 An annual subsistence stipend of \$100 per month is paid to all advanced course students.
-Write to the Seattle University professor of military science for information on application procedures.
+Write to: Professor of Military Science, Seattle University, Broadway and Madison, Seattle, WA 98122-4460 for information on application procedures.

 The United States Air Force awards scholarships to selected students enrolled in the Air Force ROTC programs.
 Write to the Professor of Aerospace Studies, DU-30 University of Washington, Seattle, WA 98195.
-See page 56 for additional information.
+See the Military Science section under College of Arts and Sciences for additional information.